 We all interpret other people’s actions from time to time.
 Often, we judge these actions — in most cases on the basis of very limited knowledge of the respective contexts.
 More information about the people you interact with and more information about the contexts of your interactions would certainly help in understanding each other much better.

 Imagine a tool that provides you with every kind of data of your personal behavior and data of your environment, weather data, data of the situation you are in — in short: your contextual data.
 This tool would help you to know everything about yourself — even things you had not been aware of before.
 It would act as your personal mirror.
 You could use this tool not only to inform yourself but others as well.
 You could inform your significant other about your actual mood, or you could inform your kids about being late to fetch them from school.
 You could inform strangers that you are in a hurry — so they could let you pass or would offer you to check-out at the register.
 Imagine, this tool would do that automatically, effortlessly — without any intervention from your side.
 You could decide who receives what pieces and quality of your personal behavioral information.

 Couldn’t such a tool change your life?
 And that of people you communicate with?
 Couldn’t this tool play an integral role in social interactions?
 Wouldn’t this tool help people to understand each other much better?

 It’s very early to assess the implications of LifeLine, but I’m very confident that it will change the way we live, that it will help us to understand each other significantly better.
-In that way, it could play its role helping to facilitate the next level of human evolution.
-That might sound far-stretched, and we will experience a lot of skepticism, indignation and outright fear when it comes to integrating all that data into our lives.
+In that way, it could play a role in helping to facilitate the next level of human evolution.
+That might sound far-stretched, and we will experience a lot of skepticism, indignation, and outright fear when it comes to integrating all that data into our lives.